PennantPark Floating Rate Capital Ltd Annual Shareholders Meetin

 Good morning.
-I'm Art Penn, Chief Executive Officer and Chairman of the Board of PennantPark Floating Rate Capital.
-As a Presiding officer and keeping with the digital approach to this year's meeting, it is now 9:46 a.m.
-Eastern Standard Time on February 9, 2021, and I hereby call this virtual meeting to order and welcome you to the 2021 Annual Meeting of Stockholders of the company.
+This is Art Penn, CEO and Chairman of the Board of PennantPark Floating Rate Capital Limited.
+As presiding officer and in keeping with the digital approach to this year's meeting.
+It's now 9:45 AM Eastern Time on February 6, 2024, and I hereby call this virtual meeting to order and welcome you to the 2024 Annual Meeting of Stockholders of the company.

-I would now like to take this opportunity to introduce you to members of the Board of Directors of the company; Adam Bernstein, Marshall Brozost, Jeff Flug, Sam Katz who are in attendance by webcast or telephone at this meeting.
+I would now like to take this opportunity to introduce you to members of the Board of Directors of the company, Adam Bernstein, Marshall Brozost, Jeff Flug, Samuel Katz, and Jose Briones, who are in attendance by webcast or telephone at this

-Please note that if you encounter any technical difficulties throughout the course of the meeting, you may call the technical support number provided on the log-in page of

 PennantPark Floating Rate Capital Ltd Annual Shareholders Meeting Transcript